 Within a couple months of its release, Little Flower had (justifiably!) become the brand’s best-seller.
 (You can find it on the RdF website here.)

 Yesterday Robin posted a general announcement about a new fragrance from Byredo, to be launched in June 2020.
-Can you guess why it make me sit up and squint?
+Can you guess why it made me sit up and squint?

 It’s named Lil Fleur.
 Here’s some of the promotional copy: